ipsha21/altruism-in-tech/CONTRIBUTING.md

 # Contributing to Altruism in tech

 Thank you for your interest in contributing to **Altruism in Tech** :tada:!
 If you're interested in contributing, you should find all of the details here.
 We've centralized it into this repository, we'd like to keep things tidy and focused.
-Issues and roadmap goals will reflect changes accross multiple repositories on Github, so you'll have the opportunity to contribute to multiple aspects of this project.
+Issues and roadmap goals will reflect changes across multiple repositories on Github, so you'll have the opportunity to contribute to multiple aspects of this project.

 **Altruism in tech** is promoting diversity and inclusion in tech by connecting newcomers with tech professionals.

-This documents is a set of guidelines for contributing to **Altruism in tech** on GitHub.
+This document is a set of guidelines for contributing to **Altruism in tech** on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

 * [Participation guidelines](#participation-guidelines)
 * [What we're working on](#what-were-working-on)